 Chesapeake Bay Garlic Butter Shrimp Scampi with Rice

 4-6 tsp.
 Old Bay ® seasoning or pepper and salt (to taste)

 2 tablespoons of fresh squeezed lemon or lemon juice

 1 cup of rice (uncooked)

 Cooking Instructions: Cook rice and set to the side.
 Puree together garlic, onion and olive oil using a blender.
 In a skillet, melt butter and add puree mixture to the butter.
 Saute onions until they are clear in color (not white).
 Add Old Bay ® or salt/pepper (optional).
-Next, add the shrimp to the skillet.
+Next, add the gulf shrimp to the skillet.
 Saute five to eight mins while adding the pepper and lemon juice to taste.
 Add parsley.
 Last, mix in or serve over cooked rice.